lammps/lammps/doc/src/fix_bond_react.rst

 'off', molecule IDs are not considered when searching for reactions (default).
 When the value is set to 'inter', the bonding atoms must have different molecule IDs in order to be considered for the reaction.
-When the value is set to 'intra', only atoms with the same molecule ID are considered for the reaction.
+When the value is set to 'intra', only bonding atoms with the same molecule ID are considered for the reaction.

 A few other considerations: